Wes Moore

 And the prohibitions against assisting suicide never contained exceptions for those who were near death.

-Rather, "the life of those to whom life had become a burden--of those who were hopelessly diseased or fatally wounded--may even the lives of criminals condemned to death, were under the protection of the law equally as...those who were in the full tide of life's enjoyment..."
+Rather, "the life of those to whom life had become a burden--of those who were hopelessly diseased or fatally wounded—may even the lives of criminals condemned to death, were under the protection of the law equally as...those who were in the full tide of life's enjoyment..."

 The Greater Evil

-the driver for the desire to engage in assisted suicide is not the pain of the disease from which one is suffering.
+It is important to note that the driver for the desire to engage in assisted suicide is not the pain of the disease from which one is suffering.
 It is in the depression that the disease brings about.

 Rehnquist addresses this in his 1997 opinion when he writes: